Penguin Place logo

 Do African Penguins and Little Blue Penguins live in the same area?

-African Penguins are found in South Africa, Namibia.
-Little Blue Penguins are found in New Zealand, Southern Australia.
+No, their ranges do not overlap.
+African Penguins are found in South Africa, Namibia, while Little Blue Penguins live in New Zealand, Southern Australia.
+This geographic separation means they face different environmental pressures and predator communities.

 More Comparisons